mrcavalcanti/mosaicoo/docs/sources/enterprise/enterprise-encryption/using-hashicorp-key-vault-to-encrypt-database-secrets.md

 4. From within Grafana, turn on [envelope encryption]({{< relref "../../administration/database-encryption.md" >}}).

-5. Add your Hashicorp Vault details to the Grafana configuration file; depending on your operating system, is usually named `grafana.ini`:
+5. Add your Hashicorp Vault details to the Mosaicoo configuration file; depending on your operating system, is usually named `grafana.ini`:
    <br><br>a.
 Add a new section to the configuration file, with a name in the format of `[security.encryption.hashicorpvault.<KEY-NAME>]`, where `<KEY-NAME>` is any name that uniquely identifies this key among other provider keys.
    <br><br>b.
 Fill in the section with the following values:
    <br>